Contents

 Natural Light.

-Houses are ending up being greener.
+Residences are becoming greener.
 Conserving energy is a major foundation of residential LEED accreditation.
-LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring complimentary, clean, natural light into houses, minimizing the quantity of synthetic light required in a home.
+LEED homes consume to 30% less energy than non-LEED homes.
+Skylights bring complimentary, clean, natural light into houses, decreasing the amount of synthetic light needed in a home.

 Heat Gain When Needed.